• Skip to primary navigation

 Recipe Tips

-• Cooking Dal: I have used pressure cooker to cook the dal as it gets done quickly.
-Alternatively you can also cook the dal along with the snake gourd in a pot with enough water till they turn soft.
+• Cooking the Dal: I used a pressure cooker to save time.
+You can also cook the dal and gourd in a pot with enough water until they are soft and creamy.

-• Chillies: Adjust chillies as per the spice level you prefer or depending on the sharpness of the chillies.
+• Adjusting Spice: Adjust chillies based on your spice preference or the sharpness of the chillies used.

 4.5 from 2 reviews